mage2pro/mercadopago/README.md

 ## How to buy
 The extension is not released yet, so there is no way to buy it just now.
-The extension will be released before 2017-06-24.
+The extension will be released when I will want so.

 ## How to install
 ### 1. Free installation service